 Fire hazard Some vehicle components become very hot when the vehicle is operated.

-Do not park the vehicle near flammable or explosive substances.
+- Do not park the vehicle near flammable or explosive substances.
 Do not place objects on the vehicle while it is still warm from being run.
-Always let the vehicle cool first.
+Always let the vehicle cool first. - Apply the brakes on the motorcycle.